Vida-1/401Pre-Work/README.md

 ## 401 Pre-Work & Learning Journal
-a spot to drop progress on 401 pre-work assignments (and maybe independent study as well)
+_A spot to drop progress on 401 pre-work assignments as well as other preparatory self-study records_

 ### 7/1/2022